darkrelics/eidolon-engine/documentation/deployment.md

 The deployment process follows a specific order of operations to ensure infrastructure is created correctly:

+### Prerequisites Check

+Before running the deployment, ensure:
+- AWS CDK is bootstrapped: `cdk bootstrap aws://ACCOUNT-ID/REGION`
+- Required permissions are in place
+- Dependencies are installed

 ### Order of Operations

 1. **Check AWS Account Access** - Verify credentials and permissions
 2. **Check for config.yml** - Look for existing configuration
 3. **Validate Resources** - If config exists, validate all resources and update config with current state
-4. **Deploy Infrastructure** - Create/update AWS resources in phases
+4. **Deploy Infrastructure** - Create/update AWS resources in phases (requires CDK bootstrap)
 5. **Build Artifacts** - Execute CodeBuild to create Lambda packages and frontend
 6. **Update Functions** - Deploy Lambda functions with new code
 7. **Finalize Configuration** - Write final config.yml with all resource IDs